Selachimorpha/swordfish/README.md

 This is for our final project.

-It is a game of honour and sacrafice.
+It is a game of honor and sacrifice.

 It will be a real tear jerker at the end.

-It will be an emotional journey of struggles and colours.
+It will be an emotional journey of struggles and colors.